MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 <img width="500" alt="Screen Shot 2022-09-13 at 13 59 43" src="https://user-images.githubusercontent.com/101632496/206669770-d39517f7-02bc-426f-9dd9-93580109b8a8.png">

-2. Uing the skills you learned in LG1 examining the alternative controls template game, examine how this game functions.
-(If you can't figure it out from comments, see the bottom header of this tutorial page called "First-Person Shooter Explained".) as a reminder:
+2. Using the skills you learned in LG1 examining the alternative controls template game, examine how this game functions.
+(If you can't figure it out from comments, talk to a peer beside you or ask your teacher for help) as a reminder:
 * look at all game layouts first. discover where sprites/objects are placed. look what layers are present
 * See what object types/sprites exist in the project panel (right side)
 * look through all event sheets.
 Read through code comments & order of events to discover in-game logic.
-* In this game specifially, toggle the code groups "3d camera" and "2D camera" enabled/disabled to see how 3D objects look in 2D form. (this means this can also be an "isometric" top down shooter as well!)
+* In this game specifially, Preview the game in 2 ways.
+Toggle the code groups "3d camera" and "2D camera" enabled/disabled to see how 3D objects look in 2D form. (this means this can also be an "isometric" top down shooter as well!)
 * Note, the player is controlled using the "car" behaviour, and the pigs use the "bullet" behaviour with "bounce off solid" enabled.
 * Note: for this game comments, you'll want to open the animations editor of the "piggy billboard" object to discover what is meant by the comment: "we only want to see the right faces in first-person mode"
 * <img width="500" alt="Screen Shot 2022-09-13 at 13 59 43" src="https://user-images.githubusercontent.com/101632496/206670751-d84ff27a-d9c6-4f70-9f5e-a0a9e0a0c9ee.png">